- Posted by Mike

 The compressor directs the hot gas towards the condenser coil in the outdoor unit, in which fans blow air on the coil and transfers the leftover heat to the outside air.
 This leaves cool air to circulate throughout your system and cycle throughout your home.
 As you can tell, this is a complex process that is crucial to the functionality and performance of your A/C units.

 Keep reading to learn how compressor burnouts can occur, how to look for them, and what you can expect to pay for a replacement.

 How Does an HVAC Compressor Burnout?

-If you are experiencing problems with your HVAC system, or notice that your unit is no longer blowing out cool air, then there may be an issue with your compressor.
+If you are experiencing problems with your HVAC system, or notice that your unit is no longer blowing out cool air, then there may be an issue – meaning it’s time to make that HVAC compressor replacement call to your local contractor.
 One sign that your compressor is failing is that you no longer can hear the fan from the unit when you turn on your A/C. You may also hear loud noises coming from your unit, or notice that the clutch is not moving at all.

 What Causes a Compressor to Burnout?

 The following are common causes of compressor burnouts: